thhapke/DI-Knowlege-Base/README.md

 # Personal SAP Data Intelligence Knowledge Base
-A place I where I collect all the information I do not want to forget, document and maybe wortwhile to share.
+A place I where I collect all the information I do not want to forget and maybe is wortwhile to share.